energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ### Raw measurements
- Raw masurements will be available in the folder [/raw-measurements/](/raw-measurements/) in three formats:
+ Raw measurements will be available in the folder [/raw-measurements/](/raw-measurements/) in three formats:

  - [b4b_raw_measurements.parquet](/raw-measurements/b4b_raw_measurements.parquet): a single [parquet](https://parquet.apache.org/) file with data for all ids;
  - nnnnnn_raw_measurements.parquet: 3 [parquet](https://parquet.apache.org/) files, one for each id;